Mexico is an easy to travel country and there is a lot of natural beauty and typical old colonial towns you just have to visit.

 The Agua Azul waterfalls are an impressive series of waterfalls in Chiapas Mexico.

-The waterfalls can’t be missed when backpacking Mexico and you should consider taking a full day in order to see and enjoy the falls.
+The waterfalls can’t be missed if you’re in the area and you should consider taking a full day in order to see and enjoy the falls.

 We were in bad luck when visiting Aguas Azul since we encountered an unexpected roadblock during our tour so we had to cut our visit short… a great reason to return, right!